 - Share a time when you had great success with student participation!
 What did that success look like (how much, how often, how impactful)?
 What strategies did you use that led to that success and were they similar in any way to the ones I have discussed?

-Eileen McGurty, Ph.D. works with entrepreneurs who aspire to create high caliber, high demand eCourses.
+Eileen McGurty, Ph.D. works with entrepreneurs who aspire to create high caliber, high demand online courses.
 She’s spent nearly two decades teaching online, training teachers to teach online, and creating multi-level online programs.
-With Eileen’s guidance, you can harness your passion and knowledge to build a successful eCourse business.
-With the right eCourse, there is no telling where you can take your business!
+With Eileen’s guidance, you can harness your passion and knowledge to build a successful online course business.
 Maximize Your Impact with this free guide to getting started teaching online.